 The first strategy that is defined in a system script gets line color 1, the second strategy line color 2, and so on.

-Lines are labeled with the name of each strategy in color-coded text, so it should always be fairly clear which is which.
+Lines are labeled with the name of each strategy in color-coded text, so it should always be clear which is which.

-If there more than 9 strategies, strategy 10 gets color 1, strategy 11 gets color 2, etc.
+If there are more than 9 strategies, strategy 10 gets color 1, strategy 11 gets color 2, etc.

 Line colors can be edited using the graph options dialog: